 After his athletic career, Clint spent one year as a graduate assistant track and field coach for the Bearkats while completing his master's degree in education.
 During this time, he coached the combined events, high jump, and javelin and assisted in coaching the women's team to the 2007 indoor Southland Conference team championship.

 After his graduate assistant stint at SHSU and before returning in 2010, Clint spent 3 years as the head boy’s track and field and cross country coach at Waller High School as well as being named Waller ISD strength and conditioning coordinator.

-Clint also holds track and field technical and jumping event specialists certifications from the USTFCCCA.
+Clint also holds track and field technical, jumping event specialists, and strength and conditioning certifications from the USTFCCCA.

-Clint resides in Huntsville with his wife, Lauren who is a former Bearkat Track and Field standout and their three sons, Gage (5), Gunner (2), and Kannon (newborn).
+Clint resides in Huntsville with his wife, Lauren who is a former Bearkat Track and Field standout and their three sons, Gage (7), Gunner (4), and Kannon (2).